ShefESH/SeshWebsite/README.md

 # shefesh-site
-Static site for the Sheffield Ethical Student Hackers Society
+Static site for the Sheffield Ethical Student Hackers Society.
+Built with Jekyll

 ## Setup